flashmob/maildir-processor/README.md

 This will let Go-Guerrilla know about your MailDir processor.

-See configuration section for how to configure.
+See the configuration section for how to configure.
 Send your configuration to Go-Guerrilla's backends.New() function.

 ## Configuration